 - Handheld magnifier loans

 The latest addition to our offerings is a podcast for those with low vision.
-Listen to our first episode where Barbara and Sharon discuss how to deal with changes in vision and how MLBPH can help.Download the Safety and Security Podcast
+Listen to our first episode where Barbara and Sharon discuss how to deal with changes in vision and how MLBPH can help.Download the Communication Podcast Download the Travel and Low Vision Podcast Download the Transportation Podcast Download the Safety and Security Podcast